James East: World War I, return to municipal office, and federal politics

 In 1916, East enlisted in the Canadian Expeditionary Force, where he spent the rest of the First World War on the hospital ships Araguaya and Letitia before leaving the military in 1919.

 Upon his return to civilian life, East returned immediately to politics, running in the 1919 municipal election.
 In the years intervening since his last election, party politics had arrived at the municipal level in Edmonton, and East aligned himself with the Labour slate.
-This was a good election for Labour; its mayoral candidate, Joseph Clarke, was re-elected; it took the top three spots in the aldermanic race (East finished second); overall it took five seats on the 11-member city council.
+This was a good election for Labour; its mayoral candidate, Joseph Clarke, was re-elected; it took the top three spots in the aldermanic race (East finished second).
+Overall it held five seats on the 11-member city council.

 East served on city council for the next ten years.

 The 1921 election when East ran for re-election was less kind to Labour than the 1919 election had been.
 East, finishing second, was the only one of its candidates elected to city council.

 He was re-elected in the next three elections as well.
-He finished first in 1923, second in 1925, and third in 1927.
+He finished first in 1923, second in 1925, and third in 1927 and was elected all three times - Edmonton was electing four or more at a time in those days.
+At this time, Edmonton was using Single transferable voting in city elections.
+The fairness of the PR system likely aided East's re-election.

 While serving as alderman, East contested the 1925 federal election as a Labour-Farmer candidate (aligned with J.S.
 Woodsworth) in Edmonton West, where he finished last of three candidates, behind Liberal Charles Stewart and Conservative James McCrie Douglas.